- What Is Generative AI, Really?

 Key Examples: StyleGAN, BigGAN, ThisPersonDoesNotExist.com

-GANs operate via a two-network game between a generator (produces synthetic samples) and a discriminator (judges authenticity).
+GANs operate via a two-network game between a generator (that produces synthetic samples) and a discriminator (that judges authenticity).
 The competition drives both networks to improve, resulting in highly realistic outputs.

 - Architecture: Generator + Discriminator trained adversarially